ikolith/citatel/docs/_pages/talaje/basic.md

 ###  Parry
-**Requirements:** 1 AGI, a [finesse] weapon or shield.
+**Requirements:** 2 AGI, a hilted weapon that uses AGI or DEX To-Hit
 Parry can be used to attempt to [interrupt] a melee attack.
-Pay (2n1).
+Pay (1n2).
 Contest the attack roll with a Parry attempt, a check + AGI or DEX.
-If you win, the attack does no damage and you gain 2 Temp AP.
+If you win, the attack does no damage and you gain 2 Temp AP  (you can only gain 2 Temp AP per turn this way).
+If you fail, you are [vulnerable] until your next action.
 **Cost:** 1 SP